Vlaniadisa/Transcript_Agent/README.md

 ## Configuration

-1. Create a `config.py` file in the root directory
+1. Create a `.env` file in the root directory
 2. Add your API keys:

 ```python